jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## Your contracts aren't filled with shit

 I will refuse to sign contracts that try to take away my intellectual property rights outside of the scope of the job.
 I have several creative hobbies, and broad assignment of intellectual property rights to you causes a whole lot of shit for me.

 ## Your salaries are awesome

 If you're thinking of offering me a job, your salary should **beat** my current salary by a considerable margin.

 I have no patience for companies that think they can get away with a shit salary in a seller's market.
  If meeting my salary would create disparity with your current employees then I would seriously consider giving them a raise before they figure out they're being shafted.

-### So, what number are we talking about?
+##### So, what number are we talking about?

 Double the modal income.

-### No developer at our company earns that much!
+##### No developer at our company earns that much!

-Then please tell your developers that my current employer is hiring and pays more, and let them mention my name when they apply here.
+Then you obviously can't afford me.

+I suppose I could explain this with a soccer analogy (even though soccer isn't really my thing): your company is like a soccer club playing in the Dutch [Eerste Divisie](https://en.wikipedia.org/wiki/Eerste_Divisie).
+This means you've got decent players, some of them may even be brilliant, who will easily outclass amateurs and who get paid pretty good salaries, but nothing spectacular.
+These clubs, however, do not have the financial means to attract players from clubs who regularly participate in the [Champion's League](https://en.wikipedia.org/wiki/UEFA_Champions_League).

+##### That sounds really arrogant

+I'm generally quite humble, actually, though a lot of people tend to mistake humility for insecurity or lack of conviction.

+That said: I know I'm not the best programmer in the country, but I'm definitely above average.
+To continue the soccer
+analogy: I'd probably be the equivalent of a defensive player on an average [Bundesliga](https://en.wikipedia.org/wiki/Bundesliga) or [Premier League](https://en.wikipedia.org/wiki/Premier_League) club.
+Not the kind of player who regularly makes the news, but definitely one that is unaffordable for a [Eerste Divisie](https://en.wikipedia.org/wiki/Eerste_Divisie) club.

 ## The salary you offer me is not maxed out

 Not only do I expect an awesome salary, I expect good performance to be rewarded by an increase in salary.
  I'm nowhere near the max salary at my current job.

 ## Your company has good secondary benefits